obsidian-level-maker/Obsidian/README.md

 UDMF map generation option for ZDoom/GZDoom.

-64-bit seeds and random numbers for 64-bit builds.
+64-bit seeds and random numbers.

 Lua upgraded to 5.4.x.
 Lua scripts from previous versions of Oblige/ObAddon will be incompatible without conversion.